-How do firms in a perfect competitive market compete?Watch
+How do firms in a perfect competitive market compete?Watch this thread

 Perfect competition is unlikely to exist in real-world markets.
 Firms do essentially 'compete' as they have the objective to profit-maximise.
 Costs can be different, but all firms will make normal profits through (P/AR/MR = AC) in the long run, because if firms are making supernormal profits, new firms are encouraged to enter the market through the profit motive.
 This causes market supply to shift outwards, reducing the market price until (P2/AR2/,MR2 = AC), as firms are price-takers.